Ossipee Watershed Coalition

-The Ossipee Watershed Coalition is a partnership of municipal officials, community and business leaders, and other concerned citizens.
-Its mission is to sustain and protect our shared resources through cooperative natural resource-based planning.
+The Ossipee Watershed Coalition was a partnership of municipal officials, community and business leaders, and other concerned citizens.
+Its mission was to sustain and protect our shared resources through cooperative natural resource-based planning.

-Since 2004, GMCG and the Ossipee Watershed Coalition have hosted numerous workshops on natural resource based planning.
+Starting in 2004 to approximately 2008, GMCG and the Ossipee Watershed Coalition hosted numerous workshops on natural resource based planning.
 GMCG hired Environmental Planner Steve Whitman of Jeffrey H. Taylor & Associates of Concord with funding from the New Hampshire Department of Environmental Services and the New Hampshire Charitable Foundation to engage local residents, municipal officials and state and non-profit organizations in watershed-wide natural resource based planning.
-The Coalition has been promoting the concept of planning for our shared growth while still protecting our natural resources.
+The Coalition promoted the concept of planning for our shared growth while still protecting our natural resources.

-In 2008, GMCG also produced the Ossipee Watershed Municipal Ordinance Book which we given to town planning boards.
+In 2008, GMCG also produced the Ossipee Watershed Municipal Ordinance Book which we gave to town planning boards.
 Each town’s natural resource ordinance is included in the guide as well as a matrix describing what towns have in terms of natural resource ordinance.
 The Ordinance Book encourages watershed towns to review each other’s ordinances and see ways to improve their own.
-Through the creation of this Book, a watershed ordinance matrix has been created, which indicates the status of natural resource ordinances across the watershed.
-This matrix provides town officials and citizens with a method to review the status of these ordinances and see where potential upgrades may be needed.
+Through the creation of this Book, a watershed ordinance matrix was created, which indicates the status of natural resource ordinances across the watershed.
+This matrix is used to provide town officials and citizens with a method to review the status of these ordinances and see where potential upgrades may be needed.

-The OWC is now actively involved in a new project in partnership with Lakes Region Planning Commission (LRPC), to help watershed towns update or develop aquifer protection ordinances.
-OWC members will be working with an LRPC planner to help ease the burden on planning boards to develop these ordinances; use of existing model ordinances will greatly facilitate that.
+In 2010 the OWC was actively involved in a new project in partnership with Lakes Region Planning Commission (LRPC), to help watershed towns update or develop aquifer protection ordinances.
+OWC members worked with an LRPC planner to help ease the burden on planning boards to develop these ordinances along with use of existing model ordinances.
+Four of the six towns passed upgrades and/or new ordinances in response to this effort in 2011.

-If anyone would like to help out or get their planning board involved, please contact the OWC Chair, John Shipman, by calling the GMCG office at 539-1859
+If anyone would like to help out or get their planning board more involved, please call the GMCG office at 603-539-1859

 If towns would like to pursue additional projects with help from natural resource planners, they can also contract: